 There are few things in this world that dogs enjoy more than a good play session with their favorite humans.
 Regular play with your dog will always be the quickest way to their heart and obedience.
 When it comes to the relationship that you have with your dog, play will not only strengthen your bond but also act as the perfect avenue to teach them new skills.
 Ultimately, play is your secret weapon to take your training to a whole new level.
 As a result of using dog training games, your dog will be quick to do anything you ask and enjoy doing it as well!

-As a dog trainer and dog owner for almost 10 years, I get a first-hand look at the power of play and it’s effectiveness with all dogs no matter their breed or age!
-Here are five of my favorite dog training games that help with everything from impulse control to focusing with distractions.
+As a dog trainer and dog owner for almost 10 years, I get a first-hand look at the power of play and it's effectiveness with all dogs, no matter their breed or age!
+Here are five of my favorite dog training games that help with everything from impulse control, to focusing while distractions are present.

-Tip: You can also mark and reward your dog anytime he looks at you.
-This will teach your dog to look to you automatically, and will help speed along your progress!
+Tip: You can also mark and reward your dog anytime they look at you.
+This will teach your dog to look to you automatically, and will help speed your progress!

 Tip: If your dog is having a hard time, take a break and try again with the game being calmer or shorter.

 Many dogs will struggle with distractions at some point, and this game teaches them to notice distractions calmly.
 Stay consistent with this game and your dog will eventually learn that distractions are a cue for them to look to you!

 Tip: Keep in mind that dogs are not good at generalizing, so stay consistent and go back to step 2 if your dog isn't looking to you.

 A reliable recall could save your dog's life and it is one of the most important behaviors you can ever teach your dog.
 This game makes coming when called fun and exciting!

 Tip: If your dog doesn't come to you right away, try calling them again, but avoid repeating your cue over and over.
 Try instead making an exciting noise like kissing noises to interest your dog and motivate them to come to you.